 The downside is that to take part you may need to travel, and slots are often during the day.

 But if that doesn’t bother you, it’s an easy way to make a little extra money.

 Even better, why not get paid to watch the telly?
 Thanks to TheViewers.co.uk you can make a few quid just for having an opinion about some TV shows.

 This might mean giving feedback on what you've watched recently, reviewing a new show before it airs nationally, or helping develop ideas for new shows.

-For more, read Join TheViewers and get paid to watch TV.
+To find out more, read Join TheViewers and get paid to watch TV.

 No, not like that!
 But if you have a useful skill or two, why not make the most of them?

-For example, right now on PeoplePerHour.com, there are thousands of people adept at website design, image editing, writing and social media who are selling their services an hour at a time.
+On PeoplePerHour.com, there are thousands of people adept at website design, image editing, writing and social media who are selling their services an hour at a time.